kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Parameters and variables should match the column data type, length, and precision.

+Data type mismatches can lead to unexpected behavior, errors, or performance issues.

 The example below is how not to create parameters and variables with mismatching types and lengths.

 ```sql